Maximising the Democratic Republic of Congo's economic potential

-It is the second largest country in Africa and the third most populous.
-The Democratic Republic of Congo is a key player on the continent.
-It has one of the strongest growth rates in the sub-Saharan region.
-Euronews went to the Congolese capital, Kinshasa to observe an unprecedented conference designed to explore the country's economic strengths and weaknesses.
+The Democratic Republic of Congo is a key player on the African continent, with one of the strongest growth rates in the sub-Saharan region.
+Euronews went to the Congolese capital, Kinshasa to observe an 'unprecedented' conference designed to explore the country's economic strengths and weaknesses.

 Balancing the country's risks and advantages

-Guiding investors by sifting through the strengths and weaknesses of the country: this is the objective of the "Country Risk Conference" organized for the first time in the DRC.
+The aim of the "Country Risk Conference" is to guide investors by sifting through the strengths and weaknesses of the country.

-Major players in the regional political and economic spheres have gathered around a report written by the pan-African rating agency Bloomfield.
+Major players in the regional political and economic spheres have gathered in the DRC around a report written by the pan-African rating agency Bloomfield.

-Various information was analysed: macroeconomic data as well as social and security data, culminating the country reciving a rating of 5.1 out of 10.
+Various information was analysed: macroeconomic data as well as social and security data, culminating in the country receiving a rating of 5.1 out of 10.

-Stanislas Zézé, CEO of the Bloomfield Investment corporation explained what the grade means.

 Combating economic challenges